 And it’s beginning to sound as if he may be able to get somewhere.

-Within hours of Trump’s victory, Rep. Nancy Pelosi — today re-elected House minority leader — said a “robust infrastructure jobs bill” could be Trump’s “common ground” with Democrats on the Hill.
+Within hours of Trump’s victory, Rep. Nancy Pelosi — the House minority leader — said a “robust infrastructure jobs bill” could be Trump’s “common ground” with Democrats on the Hill.

-Chao happens to be married to Senate Majority Leader Mitch McConnell — leading to some speculation that her nomination could give Trump leverage over McConnell’s caucus, which is sometimes uncomfortable with high spending.
+Trump's transportation secretary, Elaine Chao, happens to be married to Senate Majority Leader Mitch McConnell.
+Her appointment led to some speculation that it could give Trump leverage over McConnell’s caucus, which is sometimes uncomfortable with high spending.